 Our radomes are fabricated using a UV-stabilized hydrophobic coating that is integrated into the panel during lamination unlike paint which is applied after the lamination process.
 Integrating the surface coat during lamination creates a strong chemical bond between the coating and the panel resulting in a long-lasting, durable finish that requires minimal maintenance.

 Post applied super-hydrophobic coatings with contact angles exceeding 120 degrees are available, however, these coatings are not as durable and will likely require re-coating the radome every four to seven years.
-The coatings utilized by ITI can be applied in the field without requiring disassembly of the radome.
+The coatings utilized by ITI-RCS can be applied in the field without requiring disassembly of the radome.